DukeCHSI/bivalent-analyte-modeling/README.md

 ### Troubleshooting

-The required formatting for this package is not the same as other packages.
+There are certain requirements of formatting for this package.
 If you run into problems,

 1. In the info sheet file (.csv), make sure the numbers in `Block/Chip/Tray` are separated by semicolon (`;`).
 2. In the output file (.xlsx), make sure there are 3 header rows.
 One possible option is to copy and inserted the header rows from the provided output file to your own output file.